 Logan Scamfer

-I am a Year-Round Graduate Intern at Sandia National Laboratories and recently earned an M.S. in Earth System Science (Solid Earth Geophysics) from the University of Alaska Fairbanks.
+I am an R&D Post-Masters Intern at Sandia National Laboratories, and recently earned an M.S. in Earth System Science (Solid Earth Geophysics) from the University of Alaska Fairbanks.
 My research focuses on seismoacoustics — combining seismic and infrasound observations to study natural and anthropogenic processes.

 Education